LOalien/trust-aoi-aware-codesign/README.md

-# Trust prediction based on GAN and DNN
+# Trust-AoI Aware Codesign based on GAN and DNN

 This project provides an open-source implementation of a paper titled "Trust-AoI Aware Codesign of Scheduling and Control for Edge-enabled IIoT Systems".
 The aim of the project is to provide a working example of the concepts presented in the paper, and to serve as a reference for researchers and students interested in the field.